-1. RICHARD SPENCER IS A LEADER ON THE ALT RIGHT.
+1. RICHARD SPENCER IS AN ALT RIGHT LEADER.

 2. SPENCER IS A WHITE SUPREMACIST WHO HAS BECOME MORE OPENLY ANTI-SEMITIC IN RECENT YEARS.

-3. SPENCER HAS BEEN INVOLVED IN A NUMBER OF PUBLICATIONS AND ORGANIZATIONS, AND HAD HIS START IN THE CONSERVATIVE MOVEMENT.
+3. SPENCER, WHO HAS BEEN INVOLVED IN A NUMBER OF PUBLICATIONS AND ORGANIZATIONS, GOT HIS START IN THE CONSERVATIVE MOVEMENT.

 4. SPENCER HOPES TO ATTRACT YOUNG, EDUCATED WHITES TO THE WHITE SUPREMACIST MOVEMENT.

 Spencer has embraced the young internet activists who create the racist, anti-Semitic and misogynistic memes, symbols and slogans that characterize much of the alt right’s online presence.

 He has focused on getting college students to attend his annual events, including the NPI conference, and he’s had some success: the 2016 NPI conference was attended by 200 to 300 people, many of them young.
 This was a marked increase over the attendance at the previous year’s event, which attracted just 120 to 175 people.